fabienbaron/numericalmethods/README.md

-# Numerical methods for Physics and Astronomy
+# Numerical methods for Physics and Astronomy - Fall 2025

 This class will use the Julia programming language as well as Python's matplotlib library for visualizations.